table of contents

-Stress does not generally cause acne, but it can make existing acne worse.
+Stress does not generally cause acne on its own, but it can make existing acne worse.
 More research is needed to understand the precise role that stress plays in acne.
 However, the theory is that when you are stressed, your body releases hormones, like cortisol and androgens, that stimulate oil production, thereby worsening your acne.

-Perhaps you inherited oily skin from your parents; people with excess oil are at a higher risk for acne.
-Family history also plays a role—for some people, acne runs in their family, and they are more likely to suffer from adult acne.
+Perhaps you inherited oily skin or a tendency toward acne from your parents.
+People with excess oil are at a higher risk for acne and, for some people, acne runs in their family and they are more likely to suffer from adult acne.
 Studies also show that if your family members have scarring from their acne, you are at a higher risk of developing acne scars (Agrawal, 2020).

 Certain hair and skincare products have oil in them that can get into your skin, clog pores, and lead to acne.
 There is actually a medical term for this—acne cosmetica, acne caused by hair and skin products (Reszko, 2021).
 When shopping for cosmetics, look for items with at least one of the following terms:

 These products are less likely to cause acne.
 However, sleeping in any makeup can increase the risk of acne, so make sure to remove your makeup before bedtime.

 Skincare habits, like frequent washing or scrubbing, can strip the skin of its essential oils and lead to dry, irritated skin; irritated skin is more prone to inflammation and acne.
 Ideally, wash your face with a gentle cleanser when you wake up and before you go to bed.
 Also, avoid rubbing your face vigorously with your towel, as this can also irritate your skin and may trigger acne (Thiboutot, 2021).